KO EN 日本語 中文 RU ไทย ID

 1. Pre-operative Consultation & Design — Evaluation of ptosis pattern, skin thickness, skeletal structure; incision line design (along preauricular, postauricular, and hairline).

-3. Skin Dissection — Post-incision skin layer separation.
+3. Skin Dissection — After the incision, the skin layer is elevated.

 4. SMAS·Deep Plane Dissection — Mobilization of SMAS·deep tissue in a safe plane that avoids facial nerve course.